The 4 Composite Deck Features that Matter Most to Clients

 As the premier provider of tough, all-weather polypro composite decking, we understand that while pricing a project competitively is important, being able to communicate the long-term value of installing a higher quality, longer lasting composite decking material to the homeowner can also alleviate much of pricing pressure, too.
 As Ben Franklin once said, “The bitterness of poor quality remains long after the sweetness of a low price is forgotten.”

 This article is made possible by DuraLife.
 DuraLife’s unique polypropylene and hardwood composite decking materials simply outperform all other wood and composite decking products.
 More solid and safe under foot, DuraLife decking is backed by a 25-year warranty.
 It is stain and fade resistant, mold and mildew resistant, and is available in the colors and deck railing options you want.
-Get Free Samples, try our Composite Deck & Railing Visualizer, or contact DuraLIfe now to learn more.
+Get Samples, try our Composite Deck & Railing Visualizer, or contact DuraLIfe now to learn more.